dvollrath/StudyGuide/gdp/afford.md

 ## Diet Cokes
 What we want to do is measure the growth in *real* consumption over time.
 That is the increase in actual goods and services that we get to use or consume or have on hand in our lives.

+{: .core }
-Real GDP is a way to try and summarize the amount of real consumption of those goods and services, and growth in real GDP - economic growth - is supposed to represent an increase in those actual goods and services.
-In that sense real GDP growth is about some kind of increase in true material living standards.
+> Real GDP is a way to try and summarize the amount of real consumption of those goods and services, and growth in real GDP - economic growth - represents an increase in those actual goods and services.
+Real GDP growth is an increase in material living standards.

 But there are lots of goods and services, so how do we measure that real GDP, and how do we assess whether it in fact grew or not?
 Let's start by thinking about a very simple world where the only good we consume is Diet Coke.

 Real GDP in this case is literally the number of Diet Cokes you consume in a given year (or month or week).
 Growth in real GDP is just the growth in the number of Diet Cokes.
 The growth *rate* is just the percent change in number of Diet Cokes.
 If you consumed 1,000 Diet Cokes in 2023, and 1,100 Diet Cokes in 2024, then real GDP grew by 100 Diet Cokes and the percent growth was 10%.

 Note that we never, ever, have to use the term "dollars" in this simple world.

+{: .core }
-Real GDP is not about dolalrs.
-It is about real units of goods and services.
+> Real GDP is not measured in  dollars.
+It is measured in real quantities of goods and services.

 Since we're in simple Diet Coke world, the unit of real GDP is just "Diet Cokes", and is simple to measure and evaluate.

 But the world does operate using dollars (or some other currency) and while in Diet Coke world we don't really need to care about that it will be helpful to see how we can use observed dollar values to work out the changes to real GDP.